Foreign relations of Bosnia and Herzegovina

 The implementation of the Dayton Accords of 1995 has focused the efforts of policymakers in Bosnia and Herzegovina, as well as the international community, on regional stabilization in the countries-successors of the former Yugoslavia.
-Relations with its neighbors of Croatia, Montenegro and Serbia have been fairly stable since the signing of the Dayton Agreement in 1995.
+Relations with its neighbors of Croatia and Serbia have been fairly stable since the signing of the Dayton Agreement in 1995.

 Diplomatic relations

-Bosnia and Herzegovina maintains diplomatic relations with 182 United Nations member states.
+List of countries which Bosnia and Herzegovina maintains diplomatic relations with:

 Bilateral relations

 EU accession

 The accession of Bosnia and Herzegovina to the European Union is one of the main political objectives of Bosnia and Herzegovina.
 The Stabilisation and Association Process (SAP) is the EU's policy framework.
 Countries participating in the SAP have been offered the possibility to become, once they fulfill the necessary conditions, member states of the EU.
 Bosnia and Herzegovina is therefore a potential candidate country for EU accession.